Sashatottenkof/Ger_garage/README.md

 Web service allows customers to book their vehicles for a check-up or service.

+Car-repair shop, It’s a Web project using Spring Framework in java, Spring Boot in back-end with Thymeleaf template engine for manage front-end,
+In addition to Spring Security to handle authentication and authorization, And Java Persistence API (JPA) with entity manager to handle MySql connector with database.
+Entity classes defined and two Structural Patterns Services and Dao(Repositories), And using Gradle build tool to manage project architecture for classes, resources and dependencies.

 ## Web Service Requirements:

 1) Customer has to be able to register on the website;